jbloomlab/alignparse/paper/paper.md

 ## Sequencing deep mutational scanning libraries

-In deep mutational scanning experiments, researchers use mutant libraries to assay the effects of thousands of individual mutations to a gene-of-interest in one experiment [@Fowler:2014].
+In deep mutational scanning experiments, researchers use mutant libraries to assay the effects of tens of thousands of individual mutations to a gene-of-interest in one experiment [@Fowler:2014].
 One way to make deep mutational scanning of long gene variants work efficiently with short-read Illumina sequencing is to link the mutations in each variant to a unique molecular barcode [@Hiatt:2010].
-This barcode linking can be done by performing long-read PacBio sequencing on the variant library [@Matreyek:2018], but it is then necessary to parse the resulting long reads to associate the barcode with the mutations in the variant.
+This barcode linking can be done by long-read PacBio sequencing of the variant library [@Matreyek:2018], but it is then necessary to parse the resulting long reads to associate the barcode with the mutations in the variant.

 The [alignparse](https://jbloomlab.github.io/alignparse/) package provides a standard tool for parsing barcodes and linked mutations from the long-read sequencing data.
-It also allows for the parsing of any number of additional sequence features necessary for validating the quality of deep mutational scanning libraries, such as the presence of terminal sequences or other identifying tags.
+It also allows for the parsing of additional sequence features necessary for validating the quality of deep mutational scanning libraries, such as the presence of terminal sequences or other identifying tags.
 The [RecA deep mutational scanning library example](https://jbloomlab.github.io/alignparse/recA_DMS.html) demonstrates this use.

 ## Single-cell viral sequencing